-Agency / Permit / Expiration Special Conditions Report Due Date Expiration (b) SCWA staff shall avoid walking or driving equipment through the seal haul-out. (c) Crews on foot shall make an effort to be seen by seals from a distance. (d) During breathing events, all monitoring shall be conducted from the overlook on the bittiff along Highway 1 adjacent to the haul-out. (e) A water level management event may not occur for more than two consecutive days unless flooding threats cannot be controlled. (f) Equipment shall be driven slowly on the beach and cure will be taken to minimize the number of shut-drowns and start-upt when the equipment is on the beach. (g) All work shall be completed as efficiently as possible, with the smallest amount of heavy equipment possible. (h) Boats operating near river haul-outs during monitoring shall be kept within posted speed limits and driver as far from the haul-outs as safely possible. (i) SCWA shall implement the following mitigation measures during pupping sesson (March 15-June 30): (i) SCWA shall maintain a one week no-work period between water level management events (unless flooding is an immediate threat).
-During the no-work period, equipment must be removed from the beach. (ii) If a pup less than one week old is on the beach where heavy machinery will be used or on the path used to access the work location, the management action shall be declayed until the pup has left the site or the latest dop possible to prevent flooding while all manutanties will be leach in the precence of flood risks, SCWA shall consult with NNR on the beach in the precence of flood risks, SCWA shall consult with NNR on the beach in the precence of flood risks, SCWA shall confluence with the locally established seal monitoring program (Scwards of the Coast and Redwoods) to determine if pups less than one week old are on the beach from the precent of flood risks, SCWA shall confluence with the locally established seal monitoring group and (Scwards of the Coast and Redwoods) to determ Date C-34
+Agency / Permit / Expiration Special Conditions Report Due Date (b) SCWA staff shall avoid walking or driving equipment through the seal haul-out. (c) Crews on foot shall make an effort to be seen by seals from a distance. (d) During breaching events, all monitoring shall be conducted from the overlook on the bluff along Highway 1 adjacent to the haul-out. (e) A water level management event may not occur for more than two consecutive days unless flooding threats cannot be controlled. (f) Equipment shall be driven slowly on the beach and care will be taken to minimize the number of shut-downs and start-ups when the equipment is on the beach. (g) All work shall be completed as efficiently as possible, with the smallest amount of heavy equipment possible. (h) Boats operating near river haul-outs during monitoring shall be kept within posted speed limits and driven as far from the haul-outs a safely possible. (i) SCWA shall maintain a cane week no-work period between water level management events (unless flooding is an immediate threat).
+During the no-work period, equipment must be removed from the beach. (ii) If a pup less than one week old is on the beach where beavy machinery will be used or on the path used is access the work location, the management action shall be delayed until the pup has left the site or the latest day possible to prevent flooding while all maintaining suitable fish rearing labitat.
+In the exert that a pup remains present on the beach in the presence of flooding shall consult with the locally established scal monitoring program (Sewards of the Coast and Rodwoods) to determine if pups less than one week old are on the beach prior to a breaching event. (iii) Physical and biological monitoring shall not be conducted if a pup less than one week old is present at the monitoring site or on a path to the site.
+5. Monitoring The holder of this Authorization is required to conduct baseline monitoring and shall conduct additional menitoring as required furing estuary management activities.
+2 C-34